 Eli Smith is an activist and visual artist from long Island, New York.
 She received her bachelor’s degree in Physics from the State University of New York at Geneseo and her MFA from CalArts in both Collaborative Performance and Art & Technology.
 Elizabeth Smith is an activist, visual artist and scenographer.
-She received her bachelor's degree in Physics from the State University of New York at SUNY Geneseo and is currently an MFA candidate at CalArts in both Performance Design and Art & Technology.
 The discipline of Science and of Art are not disparate: in each the practitioner is driven to observe the world and strives to describe it in a language that resonates as true.

 Eli’s individual art practice is rooted in her experience in collaborative performance.
 She began her professional arts career as a scenographer for the stage.
 The psychology of space, the discipline of time-based semiotics and the power of immersion are continued interests.
 She continues to cast the viewer as a participant in her work and remains dedicated to strategies of intimate engagement as part of a feminist methodology of artistic meaning-making.
 Although her practice is not medium-specific, her process always begins with narrative.
 Specific topics of interest include mental illness, class, child abuse, femme identity and trans-generational trauma.